ntop/n2n/doc/Authentication.md

 [user@host n2n]$ sudo ./edge -l <supernode:port> -c netleo -I logan -J 007 -A5 -k mySecretKey -P opIyaWhWjKLJSNOHNpKnGmelhHWRqkmY5pAx7lbDHp4
 ```

-You might want to consider the use of [`.conf` files](https://github.com/ntop/n2n/blob/dev/doc/ConfigurationFiles.md) to accomodate all the command line paramters more easily.
+You might want to consider the use of [`.conf` files](https://github.com/ntop/n2n/blob/dev/doc/ConfigurationFiles.md) to accomodate all the command line parameters more easily.

 #### How Does It Work?

 In order to make this authentication scheme work, the existing header encryption scheme is split into using two keys: a _static_ and a _dynamic_ one.
 The static key remains unchanged and is the [classic header encryption key](https://github.com/ntop/n2n/blob/dev/doc/Crypto.md#header) derived from the community name.
 It only is applied to the very basic registration traffic between edge and supernode (REGISTER_SUPER, REGISTER_SUPER_ACK, REGISTER_SUPER_NAK).
-The dynamic key is derived (among others) from the federation name – keep it secret! – and appplied to all the other packets, especially the data packets (PAKET) and peer-to-peer building packets (REGISTER), but also the ping and peer information (QUERY_PEER, PEER_INFO).
+The dynamic key is derived (among others) from the federation name – keep it secret! – and applied to all the other packets, especially the data packets (PACKET) and peer-to-peer building packets (REGISTER), but also the ping and peer information (QUERY_PEER, PEER_INFO).
 An edge not provided with a valid dynamic key is not able to participate in the further communication.

 In regular header encryption mode, static key and dynamic key are equal.
 With activated user-password scheme, the supernode generates and transmits a dynamic key with the REGISTER_SUPER for further use.
 This happens in a secure way based on public key cryptography.
-A non-autheticated edge, i.e. without corresponding entry at the supernode or valid credentials, will not receive a valid dynmic key for communication beyond registration.
+A non-authenticated edge, i.e. without corresponding entry at the supernode or valid credentials, will not receive a valid dynmic key for communication beyond registration.

 In user-password scheme, the packets encrypted with the static key (REGISTER_SUPER, REGISTER_SUPER_ACK, useless for REGISTER_SUPER_NAK) are "signed" with an encrypted outer hash using the shared secret which is only known to the federated supernodes and that specific edge.